MUSTAFA2500/Ai-data-annotation-portfolio/README.md

 # AI Data Annotation & Evaluation Portfolio

-> A practical portfolio demonstrating my ability to create data and evaluation signals for more reliable AI systems, built while preparing to start a career in this field.
+> A practical portfolio demonstrating my ability to create high-quality training data and evaluation signals for building more reliable AI systems.

 ---